theolivenbaum/resin/README.md

 Compressing documents affect querying performance very little.
 The reason for this is that no data needs to be read and deflated until scoring and pagination has been performed.

-In some scenarios compressing documents speeds up writing.

 ## Merge and truncate

 Writing to a store uncontended yields a new index segment.
 Multiple simultaneous writes are allowed.
 When they happen the index forks into two or more branches and the document file fragments into two or more files.